Chapter 5: Pandas#

 6 7 49

-In the above example, pandas assumes the first sheet in the file.
+In the above example, pandas loads the first sheet in the file, which is the default behavior.
 If you want to access a different sheet in the file, you can specify this by using the sheet_name keyword argument.
 If you do not know the sheet name, the sheet_name argument also accepts integer index values (i.e., 0 for the first sheet and so on).

 data = pd.read_excel('data/test.xls', sheet_name='Sheet2')